I played a LOT of baseball (and later, softball) in my life.

 > > In all the years of playing baseball (in HS as well as on my Regina team, playing in 5-6 different leagues every year), I’ve never been caught stealing 2nd base!

 Even my teammate, the mercurial Mike Abatemarco, couldn’t claim that distinction.
+He got thrown out once leading off a weeknight National Competition league game against our arch rivals, Ty Cobb.

 > > And finally, when I was playing on the Sabres softball team in Brooklyn (after “retiring” from baseball), I once “found” this copper-colored bat during a game.